Kazmimasooma/Group-1-Disney/README.md

-## Week-2 Review:
+## Week-2 Review

-## Database Extract, Transform and Load:
+## Database Extract, Transform and Load

 After exploration the data in first week.
-The data was not enough and it needed alot of cleaning.
-Additionally as we have mor ethan one question through machine learning, we need more than one module to run and thats why we needed some improve and comprehensive data.

-We faced the challenges for primary keys and foreign keys in ERD and SQL database. (@suyin, how did we solves it?)
+The data was incomplete, messy and did not yield good results after parsing through our first ML model.
+Furthermore, we have more than one question business question, therefore we need to implement other ML models to answer those questions.
+Due to the above, we decided to pivot and made the decision to scrape for the information from IMDB and Wikipedia for the most comprehensive and freshest dataset.

+With the newly scraped data from IMDB, we were able to use imdbId as our Primary Key and Foreign Key.
+This is also future proof as this imdbId will match to IMDB when we scrape for new information from IMDB in the future while eliminating potential data duplication.
+Therefore the data integrity is preserved.

-We extracted data from kaggle, movielens and other sources.
-And we cleaned up data and loaded in SQL using the follwing code:
+We extracted data from kaggle, IMDB, Wikipedia, the-numbers and movielens.
+We cleaned up data and loaded in SQL using the following code:

 (code link will be added here)